LongKira-Obsidian24/LongKira-Obsidian24.github.io/content/samples/_index.md

 ---
-title: Sample documentaion and blogs
+title: Sample documentation and blogs
 subtitle: A variety of blog and documentations, categorised by their major related subjects
 comments: false
 ---